About Us

 • A rain poncho.

-No matter which place you choose to visit in Peru, keep in mind that there are very important things you cannot forget if you want your experience to be comfortable and hassle-free.
-So here is a list of the most important things you should bring with you:
+Whichever place you choose to visit in Peru, keep in mind that there are very important things you cannot forget to ensure your experience is comfortable and hassle-free.
+So, here is a list of the most important things you should bring with you:

-• Identification documents: Passport, visa (if required), and copies of these documents.
+• Identification documents: Passport, visa (if necessary), and copies of these documents.

 • Money: Cash in Peruvian soles and credit/debit cards.

-• Appropriate clothing: Light clothing for warm climates and warmer clothing for high and cold areas.
+• Appropriate clothing: Lightweight clothing for warm climates and warmer clothes for high-altitude and cold areas.

 • Sunscreen and insect repellent: For protection against the sun and mosquitoes.

-• Basic medicines: Include personal medication and remedies for altitude sickness if you plan to visit high-altitude areas.
+• Basic medications: Include personal medications and remedies for altitude sickness if you plan to visit high-altitude areas.

 • Plug adapter: Peru uses type A and C plugs, with a voltage of 220V.

-Before departing for Peru, make sure you carry all the necessary documents to have a smooth trip.
-Here is a list of the essential documents you cannot forget:
+Before departing for Peru, make sure to bring all the necessary documents for a hassle-free trip.
+Here is a list of the essential documents you should not forget:

-• Passport: Make sure it remains valid throughout your stay.
+• Passport: Make sure it is valid throughout your entire stay.

-• Visa: Check whether you need a visa to enter Peru and carry a copy if necessary.
+• Visa: Check whether you need a visa to enter Peru and bring a copy if necessary.

 • Plane ticket: Both your outbound and return ticket.

-• Copies of important documents: Digital and physical copies of your passport, visa, and other forms of identification.
+• Copies of important documents: Digital and physical copies of your passport, visa, and other identification documents.

-When packing your suitcase for traveling to Peru, make sure to include:
+When packing your suitcase for Peru, make sure to include:

-• Appropriate clothing: Bring light clothing for warm weather and warmer clothing for higher-altitude climates.
+• Appropriate clothing: Bring lightweight clothes for the heat and warmer clothes for higher-altitude climates.

-• Waterproof jacket: To protect yourself from rain, especially during the rainy season.
+• Waterproof jacket: To protect you from the rain, especially during the rainy season.

 • Comfortable footwear: Shoes for excursions and comfortable shoes for the city.

-• Sunscreen: To protect yourself from UV radiation.
+• Sunscreen: To protect you from UV radiation.

 • Insect repellent: To avoid mosquito bites, especially in tropical areas, in the Jungle region.